 Elon University provides and maintains access to a learning management (LMS) system in support of the university’s mission.
-Moodle is official LMS supported by the university.
-The data retention policy clarifies the lifespan of course shells and users in order to ensure optimal performance of the LMS.
+Moodle is the official LMS supported by the university.
+The data retention policy clarifies the lifespan of courses and users in order to ensure optimal performance of the LMS.

-The Elon University LMS Course Retention Policy applies to all individuals with authorized access to manage courses (academic, departmental, organizational) within the university’s LMS.
+The Elon University LMS Course Retention Policy applies to all users with authorized access to manage courses (academic, departmental, and organizational) within the university’s LMS.

 - Retention – keeping content in a live and accessible state.

 - Backup – copies of live content made for disaster recovery purposes.

 - Course – an area where files, activities, and resources are added for participants to access.
 Courses can be academic, departmental, or organizational.

 - Course owner – anyone assigned the role of “teacher” in a course.